 The Swizzle Method

-I was a little skeptical at first, thinking that this is really just a primitive blender, but using the proper technique and the appropriate tool, it’s possible to get a nice coating of frost on your glass while you super-chill the contents.
+We were a little skeptical at first, thinking that this is really just a primitive blender, but using the proper technique and the appropriate tool, it’s possible to get a nice coating of frost on your glass while you super-chill the contents.
 Basically, you dunk the spoked end of a stick into your iced cocktail and with the other end sticking up out of the glass, you rub it back and forth between your palms to carefully mix the ingredients.
 Once you get the hang of it, you can do this very quickly, steadily lifting up through the ice or pushing down toward the bottom.
 You can also mix just a specific layer in this way, avoiding chunks of fruit or muddled ingredients if the recipe calls for it.

 Obtaining your own Swizzle Stick